Itachi1998/ssh-to-git-key-automation/README.md

+# prerequisites
+This script is assuming you already have your GitHub SSH keys set up.
+If you do not please follow the instructions from the official GitHub link:

 # ssh-to-git-key-automation
 This script automatically runs the ssh-agent and adds the specified private key to it! saving you the time of having to ssh-agent -s and ssh-add your key manually.
 This scripts assume you alreay have git installed on your linux system, and have already configured the ssh key for your account